Frequently asked questions#

 • I want to try your IN-CORE services.
 Do I need to register?

-A user must have an account registered with NCSA IN-CORE service.
-User credentials are required in accessing repositories such as hazard, fragility, restoration, geographic and other data sets.
-They are also used for accessing documentation server and Jupyter Notebook files.
+A user must have an account registered with NCSA’s IN-CORE service.
+User credentials are required for accessing repositories such as hazard, fragility, restoration, geographic and other data sets.
+They are also used for accessing IN-CORE when running example Jupyter Notebook files.

 • What does dfr3 (DFR3 service) refer to?